Deng Jiaxian: Career

 Deng Jiaxian is a pioneer and founder of China's nuclear weapons cause.
 In the research of nuclear bombs and hydrogen bombs, Deng Jiaxian led the basic theoretical research on detonation physics, fluid mechanics, equation of state, neutron transport, etc., conducted a large number of simulation calculations and analyzes of the physical processes of atomic bombs, and took the lead in China's independent research on nuclear weapons.
 He led the completion of the theoretical plan for the atomic bomb and participated in guiding the detonation simulation tests of nuclear tests.
 After the atomic bomb test was successful, forces were immediately organized to explore the design principles of the hydrogen bomb and select technical approaches.

+On 13 September 1979, Chinese nuclear test 21-715 (a H-bomb) failed when the bomb's parachute did not open and it crashed into the desert six kilometers away from the intended airburst center.
+As head of the program, Deng went to the accident site investigate in an effort to show his responsibility, despite his colleague's attempt to dissuade him from doing so.
+The dispersed plutonium contaminated Deng heavily and may have contributed to the development of rectal cancer, which caused his death on 29 July 1986.

+According to China's nuclear scientists, the date of China's last nuclear test (29 July 1996) was selected to memorialize the tenth anniversary of Deng's death.

 During his lifetime, Deng participated in a total of 32 nuclear tests conducted by China, of which he personally went to Lop Nur to command the test team 15 times.
 Deng is regarded as the "Father of China's Nuclear Program".
 In 1999, he was posthumously awarded the Two Bombs, One Satellite Meritorious Award by President Jiang Zemin for his contributions to Chinese military science, along with 22 other scientists.